 close

 That stark reality is that disabled people are hugely under-represented in employment.
-They want to work but fear they will be discriminated against in the recruitment process because of accommodations that need to be made.
+They want to work, but fear they will be discriminated against in the recruitment process because of accommodations that need to be made.

-Remember, discriminating against any candidate is against the law
+Discriminating against any candidate is against the law

-The Equality Act 2010 states it pretty clearly—you cannot discriminate against someone because of a disability.
+The Equality Act 2010 states it clearly—you cannot discriminate against someone because of a disability.
 That pertains to disabilities you know they have and disabilities you think they might have (otherwise known as discrimination by perception).
 If you aren’t sure what classifies as discrimination, it’s best to err on the side of caution.

 Ultimately, there are six different types of disability discriminations:

-• Direct discrimination – When you treat someone less favourably than another candidate because of their disability.
+• Direct discrimination – when you treat someone less favourably than another candidate because of their disability.

-• Failure to make reasonable adjustments – This includes access to jobs, education and services.
+• Failure to make reasonable adjustments – this includes access to jobs, education and services.

-• Discrimination arising from disability – When you treat someone badly because of something connected to their disability such as time off for medical appointments.
+• Discrimination arising from disability – when you treat someone badly because of something connected to their disability, such as time off for medical appointments.

-• Harassment – When a disabled worker feels humiliated, offended or degraded.
+• Harassment – when a disabled worker feels humiliated, offended or degraded.

 How to become Disability Confident

-With over 18,000 members, Disability Confident is making a huge impact in changing behaviours and cultures in businesses across the UK.
+With over 19,000 members, Disability Confident is making a huge impact in changing behaviours and cultures in businesses across the UK.
 The scheme is designed to help you:

-• Challenge attitudes towards disability
+• challenge attitudes towards disability

-• Improve your understanding of disability
+• improve your understanding of disability

-• Remove barriers that exist for disabled candidates and those with long-term health conditions
+• remove barriers that exist for disabled candidates and those with long-term health conditions

-• Ensure disabled candidates have the opportunity to fulfil their potential
+• ensure disabled candidates have the opportunity to fulfil their potential.

 disability confident for disabled job seekers